telekom/style-doc/CONTRIBUTING.md

 $ pytest -v tests
 ```

-To check for linting errors use make:
+To check for linting errors use make (not available on Windows):

 ```bash
 $ make check
 ```

-To format the code use make:
+To format the code use make (not available on Windows):

 ```bash
 $ make format